SoftUni-Internal/interactive-content/EN/00-Unit-Testing/00-Lesson-Introduction.md

 **2. Unit Testing With Mocha And Chai**

-- What is a framework for testing
+- Using software testing frameworks

 [/slide]